Iraqi Air Force: Reconstruction and growth: 1941–1967

-The IrAF received approximately 30 MiG-19S', 10 MiG-19Ps, and 10 MiG-19PMs in 1959 and 1960.
-However, only 16 MiG-19S' were ever taken up; the other aircraft were not accepted due to their poor technical condition, and remained stored in Basra.
-The accepted MiG-19S' were operated from Rasheed Air Base by the 9th Squadron.
-Their service in Iraq didn't last long however: the survivors were donated to Egypt around 1964.
+The IrAF received approximately 30 MiG-19Ss, 10 MiG-19Ps, and 10 MiG-19PMs in 1959 and 1960.
+However, only 16 MiG-19Ss were ever taken up; the other aircraft were not accepted due to their poor technical condition, and remained stored in Basra.
+The accepted MiG-19Ss were operated from Rasheed Air Base by the 9th Squadron.
+Their service in Iraq did not last long however: the survivors were donated to Egypt around 1964.
 Iraq also received MiG-21F-13 and Tupolev Tu-16 bombers starting in 1962.

 The November 1963 Iraqi coup d'état realigned Iraq with NATO powers, and as a result, more second-hand Hawker Hunters were delivered to the IQAF.
 Aircraft imports from the Communist Eastern European nations had been suspended until 1966, when MiG-21PF interceptors were purchased from the Soviet Union.

 In 1966, Iraqi Captain Munir Redfa defected with his MiG-21F-13 to Israel which in turn gave it to the United States for evaluation under the code-name "Have Donut".